pronovic/vplan/DEVELOPER.md

 This project uses [Poetry](https://python-poetry.org/) to manage Python packaging and dependencies.
 Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.

 A coding standard is enforced using [Black](https://github.com/psf/black), [isort](https://pypi.org/project/isort/) and [Pylint](https://www.pylint.org/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).

-## Continuous Integration (CI)

-We use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
-See [.github/workflows/tox.yml](.github/workflows/tox.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/vplan/actions) to see what actions have been executed.

 ## Pre-Commit Hooks